Knowledge Base Software isn't just Content Collection

 Content doesn’t arrive pre-structured.
 It shows up as Slack messages, Zoom transcripts, shared links, long email threads, text messages, and half-finished documents.
 What turns that mess into something usable isn’t magic—it’s hands-on effort.

-Content Collection is the upstream practice of gathering, distilling, and organizing content before it becomes formal knowledge.
+Content Collection is the upstream practice of gathering, distilling, and organizing content before it becomes formal a internal knowledge base.

 Today, most of that work is manual: